CoolKit-Technologies/apiDocs/pages/mydoc/findStatus_en.md

 0:ok(operation succeeded)
 400:Bad Request（wrong parameter）
 403:Forbidden（no permission）
-500:Internal Server Error（internal server error）
+500:Internal Server Error（Internal server error）

 PARAM description：
 Returns specified json value.When no parameter is found, returns 0 (for device) or empty object( for app).For example:：